 The online Master of Science in Marketing Analytics program can be completed in 15 months.

-Students are required to attend two in-person practicums (1.5 credits each) in Washington, D.C., during the course of their program to fulfill the capstone requirement.
+Students are required to attend two analytics practicums, one virtually and the other in person in Washington, D.C., during the course of their program to fulfill the capstone requirement.
 To learn more about in-person practicums and the Master of Science in Marketing Analytics, request information today.

 Business decision problems can be characterized as situations in which managers must select the best alternative from several competing alternatives.
 Managers frequently rely on results from statistical analyses to help make the best decision.
 The decision-aiding tools that can be applied by managers to gain insight into decision problems range from simple graphic displays of data to sophisticated statistical tests.
 Students use real-world data sets and PC-based software to describe sets of measurements, construct probability distributions, estimate numerical descriptive measures, and build multiple regression models.
 Note: A college-level finite mathematics course is highly recommended.